razakt/PaloAlto-SASE/README.md

 Setup Guide: Prisma SASE Policy Tool (Windows & Mac) This guide explains how to set up your environment, install the necessary software, and run the Python script to export your Palo Alto SASE policies.
+You can fetch all the Security Policies in Prisma Access, SCM managed firewall.

 1. Install Python
 Python is the engine that runs our script.
 You need Python 3.8 or higher.